palewire/django-bakery/docs/_build/html/_sources/buildableviews.txt

     .. py:attribute:: url

-        The URL that the redirect will be send the user.
+        The URL where redirect will send the user.
 Operates in the same way as the standard generic RedirectView.

     **Example myapp/views.py**